erwin1234777/leviathan/README.md

 - Emotes database so you can use emotes via the bot without nitro
 - Public analytics
 - Redeeming points (configurable per server) with perks and packages! (examples: join sub servers, do a flip, try a new cookie!)
+- Crosschat, so you can talk to your Discord Chat while streaming on twitch, and vice versa!
+- RP commands

 ### Need support?